Causes of Bone Loss: Alcohol Osteoporosis , Osteopenia

 drink a day; seven ounces of liquor a week.
 (From interview with Professor Curt Ellison of Boston University's School of Medicine.)

-If you really want some guidelines for alcohol use and Osteoporosis or Ostepenia you can find them at: Guidelines about Alcohol Osteoporosis Osteopenia
+If you want guidelines for your alcohol use and Osteoporosis or Ostepenia you will find some at: Guidelines about Alcohol Osteoporosis Osteopenia

-If you want to read research studies, here are several about alcohol and its effect on bone density:
+AND if you want to read research studies for yourself, here are four research studies about alcohol and its effect on bone density:

 - "The effect of moderate alcohol